 If you are one of the 1.35 billion users on Instagram worldwide, odds are, you’ve come across some suspicious comments like “DM for collabs,” “Send me a message,” or “Grow your account with us.”
 These kinds of comments are coming from even more suspicious accounts, known as Instagram spam bots.

 Those are the villains of the Insta-world, capable of shaking the harmony on the social platform.
-They use clever tricks to fake likes, follows, comments, or even send direct messages.
+They use clever tricks to fake likes, follows, and comments or even send direct messages.

 With its vast pool of users and great tools, Instagram definitely offers excellent opportunities for brands to shine and build relationships with their audience.
 But in order to use its full potential, it’s essential to avoid the negative consequences spam accounts could bring to your marketing efforts.